 Globus Web-based Transfers

-Credential information is updated on the ACF DTNs every hour.
-If you are unable to use Globus, please wait an hour to allow the DTNs time to obtain your information.
-Generally, if you see your InCommon credential appear in the NICS user portal, you should be able to use Globus.
+Credential information is updated on the datamovers every hour.
+If you are unable to use Globus, please wait approximately an hour for the datamovers to obtain your information.
+Generally, if you see your InCommon credential appear in the User Portal, you should be able to use Globus.

 Using the Globus Web Interface

 To access the Globus interface in your browser, navigate to the Globus website.
 Login using the existing organizational login option.
 Verify that the University of Tennessee is selected, then select “Continue.”
 Authenticate with your UT NetID, password, and Duo TFA.
 You will then see the interface depicted in Figure 3.1.
 If you experience issues logging in, verify that your InCommon credential was configured per the steps given in the Configuring your InCommon Credential section.

 Before you can initiate file transfers between your local machine and the ACF, you must configure endpoints.
 One endpoint will reference your local system while the other will reference one of the ACF DTNs.
 Further instructions on these endpoints will be provided below.

 To configure the endpoints in the Globus interface, select the “Endpoints” tab on the left-side of the page.
 You will then see a page similar to Figure 3.2.
 At the top-right of the page, select “Create new endpoint.”
 On the endpoint type selection page, choose “Globus Connect Personal.”